Taking time out

 3. Between F1 and F2

-A small number of Foundation Schools will support time out between FY1 and F2.
-A very small number may accredit an FY2 year abroad.
-If you did decide to go down this path you would need to find out how allocation to F2 would happen upon your return.
+A small number of Foundation Schools will support time out between FY1 and FY2.
+A very small number also accredit an FY2 year abroad (where the FY2 year is seen as equivalent to that of a UK programme).
+If you did decide to go down this route, you would need to find out how allocation to your FY2 would happen upon your return.
+You will need to contact Foundation Schools individually as to what regional arrangements are in place.

-Ensure you enquire early with your Foundation School Director, if you are considering this option.
+Ensure you enquire early with the local Foundation School Director of that region, if you are considering any of these options.

 Find out more - UK Foundation Programme Reference Guide